top of page

 3. Add Powdered Sugar: Gradually add the powdered sugar, 1/2 cup at a time, beating well after each addition.
 This helps to prevent lumps and ensures a smooth consistency.

 5. Beat Until Fluffy: Continue beating the icing for a few minutes until it is light and fluffy.
-Spread the icing over your cooled vegan mango cake or any other baked goods.
+Spread the icing over your cooled vegan mango cake or other baked goods.
 This icing will add a subtle mango flavour and a creamy texture to your desserts.

 Storage